Rafu7s/Cypress/README.md

 Soon I will put here some tests in cy.

-ONLY FOR MY PRIVATE PURPOSES.
+ONLY FOR MY PRIVATE PURPOSES.<br>
+USING OPEN/FREE MATERIALS
 <br><br>
 1. zainstalwoac  Node.js
 2. CMD jako administrator > npm install cypress